Atrium foyer, Melbourne, VIC © Nick Bowers Photography

 Australia: A diversified, services-based economy

-Australia’s services sector (excluding construction) accounts for three-quarters of real gross value added (GVA).
-The country’s sophisticated financial and insurance services industry is the largest contributor to its economy, generating 9.4 per cent of total GVA.
-Other top sectors include construction, health care and social assistance, professional, scientific and technical services, manufacturing and mining.
+Australia’s economy is dominated by the services sector, which accounts for more than 75 per cent of real gross value added (GVA).
+Within the services sector the largest contributor to GVA is financial and insurance services, which generates 9.5 per cent of total GVA.
+Other top contributors include construction, health care and social assistance, professional, scientific and technical services, mining and manufacturing.

 28 years of uninterrupted annual economic growth